Azure/Enterprise-Scale-for-AVS/BrownField/Monitoring/AVS-Workbook/readme.md

 ## Deployment Steps

-* Enable metric and log collection for AVS
+* Enable metric and log collection for your AVS Private Cloud

-* Enable Azure actity log collection to Log Analytics
+* Enable Azure activity log collection from your AVS Private Cloud to Log Analytics

 * Run the following script